 Ask any avid border worldwide and they’ll tell you the same – Chamonix is a bucket-list destination for serious snowboarders.
 This is not the place to head if you aren’t already confident on a board.
 It’s where you head if you’re gradually climbing the ladder to ludicrousness!

 A place that needs no introduction, Verbier is as outstanding for snowboarders as it is expensive.
 The runs and terrain in general are second to none, but you’ll have to be willing to pay a pretty penny to join the action.
 If you’re not afraid of opening your wallet, look no further than Verbier!
+If you are planning to visit Verbier, here’s a guide on how to get to Verbier if you are coming from Geneva.

 The main reason to head to Mayrhofen is simple – Snowbombing is one of the most outstanding snowboarding festivals on the annual calendar.
 If you can’t time your trip to coincide with the festivities, there’s still 133km of pistes and a glacier to keep you busy.